highbyte/dotnet-6502/doc/SYSTEMS_C64.md

 A partial implementation of a Commodore 64.

 Current capabilities
-- Run Commodore Basic 2.0 from ROM (user supplied Kernal, Basic, and Chargen ROM files) in text mode.
+- Run Commodore Basic 2.0 from ROM (user supplied Kernal, Basic, and Chargen ROM files).
 - Limited VIC2 video chip support
     - Standard, extended and multi-color character modes
     - Standard and multi-color bitmap mode _(newer SkiaRenderer 2/2b in native & WASM, and OpenGL renderer in native only)